-If the party responsible for transport does not own a ship, a ship needs to be hired (chartered).
-The charterer needs to sign a contract with the (disponent) ship owner or (disponent) operator, the so-called Charter party.
+If the party responsible for transport does not own a vessel, a vessel needs to be hired (chartered).
+The charterer needs to sign a contract with the (disponent) vessel owner or (disponent) operator, the so-called Charter party.

 There are many different types of charter parties, the most common ones are: